CCypri3n/Labpy/README.md

 ## TODO

-- Change movement to be independent from FPS and increase speed of solvAnimation.
+- increase speed of solvAnimation.
 - Save solvAnimation state, to continue after space-click.
+- Change velocity of Player depending on length of keyhold